syfgkjasdkn/shaere/README.md

 ---

-### OMG, WHAT IS `:shaere`
+### OMG, WHAT IS SHAERE

-`:shaere` is a little library that allows your existing users "shære" Æ with each other without any additional software.
+It's a bad pun, and it's also a little library that allows your existing users "shære" Æ with each other without any additional software.
 For the end-user, that is, you'd still need to install `:shaere`, but don't worry, it's real easy.

 All you need to do is implement a callback module for `:shaere` to bind your user ids with private keys for the Æternity blockchain.